XiaoYaoNet/MPIRF/README.md

 ## ARCHITECTURE

-Specifically see the paper: *Magnetic particle imaging reconstruction framework integrated with simulation of MPI scan*
+Specifically see the paper: *A novel software framework for magnetic particle imaging reconstruction*

 ## INSTALLATION